sharc-lab/DGNNFlow/README.md

 ![DGNNFlow_Architecture](DGNNFlow.png)

+Configurable parameters:
+* Number of Enhanced MP Units.
+* Number of NT Units.
+* Depths of FIFOs.

 This repository contains two main directories:
 1. DGNNFlow_HW/: this directory contains necessary files for implementation and use of DGNNFlow hardware architecture.
 2. L1DeepMETv2_SW/: this directory contains necessary files for implementation and use of L1DeepMETv2 software model.